ADMISSION AND REGISTRATION

 - Absolutely no exceptions to our attendance policy.

-Participation in a minimum of two solo recitals and one large or small ensemble performance per school year is required of all students under the age of 18.
+- Participation in a minimum of two recitals per school year is required of all students under the age of 18.

 - While on Academy premises, students and those accompanying them are expected to treat our facilities and one another with respect.
 Failure to comply may result in a student being placed on probation for a period of up to one quarter.
 Should improvement not be made by the end of the probationary period the student may be dismissed from the program.

-Photos, audio and video of students engaged in activities at the Academy, or while representing the school off school premises, may be used in school publications, our website, newspapers, and other such mediums.
-Your signature constitutes consent and permission by the student and students’ parents/legal guardians to use the student’s image/name/audio for any advertising, marketing, or publicity.
+Photos, audio and video of students engaged in activities at the Academy, or while representing the school off school premises, may be used in school publications, our website, social media, newspapers, and other such mediums.
+Your signature on the registration form constitutes consent and permission by the student and students’ parents/legal guardians to use the student’s image/name/audio for any advertising, marketing, or publicity.
 This release is irrevocable.

 Individuals who refer a new student may receive a $50 credit toward their tuition.
 The referred student must enroll for and complete a quarter of classes.
 Credit is applied upon completion of the referred student’s quarter.